-Simply put, SharePoint is a Cloud-based platform that provides an organization with the ability to manage their content, track processes, collaborate with other employees, manage business activities, and publish information.
-It is one of the collaboration tools for Office 365, and easily integrates into those Office 365 tools you’re already using (Exchange Online, Skype for Business, OneDrive, etc.).
-Current stats say that SharePoint has over 190 million users across 200,000 customer organizations.
+Simply put, SharePoint is a Cloud-based platform that allows an organization to manage its content, track processes, collaborate with other employees, manage business activities, and publish information.
+It is part of the Microsoft 365 suite of collaboration tools and integrates seamlessly with other Microsoft 365 apps and services (such as Outlook, Teams, OneDrive, and more).
+According to the latest statistics, SharePoint has over 200 million users across 300,000 customer organizations.

 How to Get Started with SharePoint - 5 Key Things to Know

-Organizations use SharePoint in a variety of different ways, and SharePoint itself can encompass a great number of capabilities, making it highly customizable to fit your organization’s needs.
-However, at its most basic level, here are 5 things that you need to know to start using SharePoint.
+Organizations use SharePoint in various ways, and SharePoint itself can encompass many capabilities, making it highly customizable to fit your organization’s needs.
+However, at its most basic level, here are five things that you need to know to start using SharePoint.

 Tip 1.
 How to Upload Files